 Nice lost its castle in 1706, no thanks to the flamboyant monarch Louis the XIV, who was the first to conquer the castle by a fluke of luck: during a attack, that was otherwise doomed to fail, a cannonball lobbed over the fortress walls flew through a tiny window and landed in the munitions storage…causing a massive explosion that killed hundreds and blew out the side out of the stone fortress, allowing the enemies to invade.

-After Nizza was conquered, Louis the XIV wanted to insure that he would never have to reconquer it, so he ordered the legendary castle, fortress and village walls be dismantled stone by stone, many of which ended up paving the Promenade des Anglais.
+After Nizza was conquered, Louis the XIV wanted to insure that he would never have to reconquer it, so he ordered the legendary castle, fortress and village walls to be dismantled stone by stone, many of which ended up paving the Promenade des Anglais.

 Flash forward 900 years to WWII.
 Remember that fresh water spring that so attracted the Greeks in the very beginning?
 The occupying Germans took advantage of the existing vertical ‘piping’ from the ancient spring, and enlarged it to make a crude munitions elevator to carry cannons and armaments to the top of the rock, where they could rain bullets down on the hapless inhabitants of Vieux Nice and the Port.